laurajul/nothing_exists/README.md

   - Converts WAV files into C arrays to fit within the ESP-32's working memory, wich can then be pasted into the *.ino code.

 ### 3. Circuit & Hardware Information
-The circuit design is a voltage divider using:
+The circuit design is a simple voltage divider using:
 - **Capacitor 1:** 230Ω capacitor
-- **Second Component:** Conductive cloth with antistatic thread
+- **Capacitor 2:** Conductive cloth with antistatic thread
 - The resistance of the cloth varies with size, and it may require an additional resistor with either **higher or lower resistance** based on its dimensions.**Audio output pin**: DAC1 (GPIO25)
 **Voltage input**: Analog (GPIO34)